 1320: St. Nicholas’s Church was built

 The town of Galway continued to grow and prosper into the 14th century.
-In 1320 St. Nicholas’s Church was built and it is actually still standing today.
+In 1320, St. Nicholas’s Church was built and still stands today.

-St. Nicholas is actually the Patron Saint of Galway since the 14th century.
-He lived in Greece in the 4th century and is considered the patron saint of sailors, merchants and children, because Galway was such a prosperous merchant and sailoring town he seems like the most suitable pick for a patron saint.
+St. Nicholas has been the Patron Saint of Galway since the 14th century.
+He lived in Greece in the 4th century and is considered the patron saint of sailors, merchants, and children.
+Because Galway was a prosperous merchant and sailing town, he seemed the most suitable pick for a patron saint.

 1473: A fire almost destroyed the City

 The city of Galway was almost destroyed by a fire in 1473.
-The city was then planned and rebuilt and many of the tribes created lavish houses such as Lynch’s Castle.
-Lynches Castle is the oldest building in Ireland still in daily commercial use and is the current location of Galway’ cities bank of Ireland.
+It was then planned and rebuilt, and many tribes created lavish houses like Lynch’s Castle.
+Lynches Castle is the oldest building in Ireland still in daily commercial use and is the current location of Galway’s City Bank of Ireland.

 1485: The first Mayor of Galway

-Throughout the 15th Century Galway towns people were given more freedom and were given more control.
-One of these perks was that the Burke’s were no longer their lords; the people of Galway could elect their own mayor.
-Pierce Lynch was the first mayor of Galway and the Lynch family was one of the of the 14 tribes of Galway.
+Throughout the 15th Century, Galway townspeople were given more freedom and control.
+One of these perks was that the Burke’s were no longer their lords; the people of Galway could elect their mayor.
+Pierce Lynch was the first mayor of Galway, and the Lynch family was one of the 14 tribes in Galway.

-Galway had already been trading with England, but these newfound freedoms saw the city trading with Spain, Italy and the Middle East.
-While they were loyal to the king of England officially, Galway town had become independent similar to renaissance towns in Italy at the time.
+Galway had already been trading with England, but these newfound freedoms saw the city trading with Spain, Italy, and the Middle East.
+While they were officially loyal to the king of England, Galway town had become independent, similar to Renaissance towns in Italy at the time.

-Conversely these authorities were introducing bizarre and inconvenient by-laws accompanied with hefty fines for locals, which was unpopular to say the least.
+Conversely, these authorities were introducing bizarre and inconvenient by-laws accompanied by hefty fines for locals, which was unpopular.

 The 14 Tribes of Galway

-While Galway was still loyal to England and under their control officially, it was fourteen wealthy families who were considered the real power in first half of the sixteenth century.
-This was because they had control over the towns trade.
+While Galway was still loyal to England and officially under their control, fourteen wealthy families were considered the real power in the first half of the sixteenth century because they controlled the town’s trade.

 Many historians agree that the term ‘the tribes’ was not given as a compliment to the people of Galway, however Galway proudly embraced their heritage and the name itself, and to this day it is known as the city of the tribes.